rootstrap/blog/content/Android App Build and Release Automation - Sebastian Lopez.md

 https://gist.github.com/sebalopez/a09976693f0b87839b6a801c5e6fb610

 ### Publish Steps
-This lane retrieves the version and build number of our package, and submits it to the Play Store, finishing with a Slack notification that the release was successful.
+This lane retrieves the version and build number of our package and submits it to the Play Store, before finishing with a Slack notification that the release was successful.

 https://gist.github.com/sebalopez/0c71d25963d6f179f37dbb35538a31d4